-Nearly one third (32%) of all vehicles brought onto dealership lots as trade-ins are upside down.
+Nearly one-third (32%) of all vehicles are brought onto dealership lots as trade-ins are upside down.
 This means instead of getting money off on a new vehicle purchase, these car buyers actually OWE money.
 The difference between the balance remaining on the loan and the car’s value must be added to the purchase price.

 The fascinating details

 It’s not unheard of for car buyers to come in upside down.
 The previous high was set in 2006 when 29.2% of buyers were upside at the time of a new vehicle purchase.
 Interestingly enough, the lowest percentage was hit in 2009 during the Great Recession; only 13.9% of car buyers were upside down.

 Edmunds.com also provided some additional statistics on the state of consumer car buying:

 - The average term on a new car loan is 68 months.

 - For subprime buyers with credit scores in the low 600s, the average term goes up to 72 months.

 - The average selling price of a new vehicle is at a record-high $34,000.

 - A record number of vehicles are being leased.
 Leases now account for 30% of all vehicle sales.

 - The 60-day delinquency rate on subprime loans hit 5.05% in September.